Article I: General

 No more than 1/3 of the voting membership shall consist of non-University of Minnesota students.

-Non-active members shall comprise of people who do not meet the criteria in Section 4 of this Article.
-The status from non-active to active can change in the course of a given semester.
+Non-active members shall comprise of those who do not meet the criteria in Section 3 of this Article.
+The status from non-active to active can change throughout the course of any given semester.

-Voting shall be open to any member who has participated in at least two events, activities, or projects prior to the voting session.
+Any voting procedures outlined in the proceeding articles where a vote by active members is necessary shall be open to any member who has participated in at least two events, activities, or projects prior to the voting session, or is active on any project team.

-Any member may be banned from future activities for reasons of misconduct as specified by the group.
-This includes, but is not limited to, misrepresenting the group, misuse of funds, or acting in an inappropriate manner at an event or activity.
+Any member may be banned from future activities for reasons of misconduct as specified by the student organization.
+This includes, but is not limited to: representing the group in a disrespectful way, misusing funds, or acting in an inappropriate manner at an event or activity.
 The member shall be given a seven day notice and an opportunity to defend their actions.
 This banishment vote shall require a two-thirds majority vote from the current officers.
+An appeal may be made to the active officers six months after said banishment vote.
+An appeal may be accepted by the active board with a two-thirds majority vote.

 Article IV: Officers

-All officers shall be currently enrolled students at the University of Minnesota and registered for a minimum of six credits.
-Exceptions to this requirement are permitted for graduate students upon receipt of a letter from the Dean of Graduate Studies of the student's department certifying that they are actively pursuing a graduate degree.
+All officers shall be students currently enrolled at the University of Minnesota and registered for a minimum of six credits, in good standing, and free of sanctions.
+Exceptions to this requirement are permitted for graduate students upon receipt of notice from the student's department certifying that they are actively pursuing a graduate degree.

-Exceptions to the one year commitment include students that may transfer from the university at the semester break or December graduates.
-If such is the case, the officer candidate shall be required to make this clear prior to elections.
+Exceptions to an elected officer’s required one year commitment include students who may transfer from the university at the semester break, or December graduates.
+If this is the case, the candidate shall be required to make this clear prior to elections.
 If elected, the said officer must make arrangements with the other officers to have their spot filled second semester.

 There shall be a minimum of five officers in accordance with the Student Activities Office requirements for a registered student organization.

-If an officer is impeached or there is found to be a need for additional officers to help with the work load, the current officers will have a meeting to address this issue and recruit new officers.
-If there are more members interested than there are positions available, a vote will be held.
-If not, the current officers will induct the new officers.
+If an officer is impeached or there is found to be a need for additional officers to help with the workload, the current officers will have a meeting to address this issue and recruit new officers.
+If there are more members interested than there are positions available, a vote will be held, following guidelines laid out in Section 3 of this article.
+If not, the current officers will induct the new officer with a simple majority vote.

-- All officers shall be required to attend a minimum of one General Meeting in a given month, barring a class conflict.
+- All officers shall be required to attend the monthly General Meeting, barring a class conflict.
 A minimum attendance for Officer Meetings shall be set at the beginning of each semester, based on the frequency of these meetings for that semester.
-The minimum attendance shall be set by the Executive Committee at the start of each semester.
+The minimum attendance shall be set by the Executive Committee two weeks prior to the start of each semester.

-- In the event that any officer is unable to attend a required meeting of any kind, twenty-four hour notice shall be given to the President and Vice President.
-Should the Officer be unable to provide adequate notice, the Executive Committee shall decide whether or not that Officer should complete a task to compensate for the absence at the required meeting.
+- In the event that any officer is unable to attend a required meeting of any kind, twenty-four hours notice shall be given to a member of the Executive Committee.
+Should the Officer be unable to provide adequate notice, the Executive Committee shall decide whether or not that Officer should complete some means of compensation for the absence at the required meeting.

-- In the event that any officer is unable to attend an Officer Meeting, they shall forward an update of any projects, events, or other topics to one of the other officers that will be present at the meeting.
+- In the event that any officer is unable to attend an Officer Meeting, they shall forward an update of any projects, events, or other topics to one of the other officers that will be present at the meeting, and make a note in the minutes.

 - In the event that any officer is unable to attend a General Meeting and is scheduled to talk about an event, project, or topic, they shall arrange with one of the other officers to present to be their representative at the meeting.

-- All officers shall be required to commit a minimum of two hours per week to being in the AIAA Office.
+- All officers shall be required to commit an appropriate amount of time a week in the AIAA office, defined by the current Executive Committee.
 While in the office, officers shall have the following responsibilities:

-All officers shall maintain the active membership requirements throughout the present semester and school year.
+All officers shall maintain the active membership requirements defined in Article III Section 3 throughout the present semester and academic year.

 - Maintain the overall cleanliness and professional appearance of the office;